Table of Contents:

 I don’t get why companies advertise ‘voucher codes’ publicly.
 Most use cases can be covered by promoting the offer via Voucher Codes and applying it automatically to qualifying users.
 Unless your profit margins are solely based on eligible users forgetting or not applying the voucher codes anyhow.

-There are straighter topics like having a notifications inbox (plus badge management for ios) and delayed push permission for iOS – that help increase the reach for your pushes.
+There are straighter topics like having a notifications inbox (plus badge management for ios) and delayed push permission for iOS – that help increases the reach for your pushes.

 Loyalty points programs were setup by offline retailers to unify customer data across transactions.
 Restaurants can afford to give a 10th Sub free, with their >50% gross margins.
 Regular loyalty points scheme is nothing but proxy discount – so watch your margins before you go the platinum rewards loyalty route.